Entering a conversation

 Harald Hagemann (*1947) is professor emeritus for economic theory at the University of Hohenheim, Germany, and life member of Clare Hall, Cambridge, UK.
 In his research, he focuses on growth, structural change, the employment effects of technological progress, the history of modern macroeconomics as well as the emigration of German-speaking scholars after 1933.
 He is Honorary Past President of the European Society for the History of Economic Thought and, since 2013, President of the Keynes-Gesellschaft.
 In 1999/2000, he was Theodor Heuss Professor at the New School for Social Research in New York.

-Karen Horn (*1966) teaches the history of economic thought at several universities – Humboldt University in Berlin, Erfurt and Siegen, Germany.
-She serves as a tutor on behalf of the Friedrich-Naumann-Stiftung für die Freiheit.
-She works as a co-editor and head of pre-print production of “Perspektiven der Wirtschaftspolitik”, one of the two academic journals of the Verein für Socialpolitik, the association of German-speaking economists.
+Karen Horn (*1966) teaches the history of economic thought and economic journalism at the University of Erfurt, Germany.
+She is a co-editor and head of pre-print production of “Perspektiven der Wirtschaftspolitik”, one of the two academic journals of the Verein für Socialpolitik, the association of German-speaking economists, and an associate editor of the Review of Austrian Economics.
 As an author, her columns, analyses and comments can be found regularly in the press, in newspapers, magazines and online services.

 Prof. Dr. Ulrike Hotopp